edgonzalesjr/AWS-Cloud-Security-with-IAM-and-VPC-Flow-Logs/README.md

 - VPC Networking
   - Designing and configuring a Virtual Private Cloud (VPC), including public subnet.
   - Configuring Internet Gateways and Route Tables for secure and efficient traffic management.
-  - Deploying and securing EC2 instance in public subnet type.
+  - Deploying and securing EC2 instance in public subnet.
   - SSH access to EC2 instances, emphasizing secure methods for managing cloud resources.
 - Monitoring and Flow Logs
   - Setting up VPC flow logs to capture network traffic for auditing and troubleshooting.